ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 Insurers' move to waive costs associated with COVID-19 testing and related treatment is vital to stem the outbreak — but it works only if patients can trust they won't get stuck with a large bill, she said.
 "It's a critical piece of the public health strategy to beat this disease," Corlette said.

-To help with billing, she said, patients could ask their provider to note on their medical chart when they seek care for possible COVID-19.
+To help with billing, she said, patients could ask their provider to note on their medical chart when they seek care for a possible case of COVID-19.
 But it's not patients' responsibility to make sure providers use the right billing code, she said.
 Patients need to know they have rights to appeal costs to their insurer.
 They can also seek assistance from their employer's benefits department and state insurance department.

 Bill of the Month is a crowdsourced investigation by Kaiser Health News and NPR that dissects and explains medical bills.
 Do you have an interesting medical bill you want to share with us?
 Tell us about it!